samyouaret/namla-microservice-interview/README.md

             └── suppliers.test.ts
 ```

-the `Application` is the starting point of the application,` bootstrap file and index help us just for a clean setup of the application.
+the `Application` is the starting point of the application, bootstrap file and index help us just for a clean setup of the application.

-`contracts` folder defines interface as a mechanism to decouple layers.
+`contracts` folder defines interfaces as a mechanism to decouple layers.

-`factories` are functions that build different application components, like application, HttpServer, Database Stores.
+`factories` are functions that create and build different application components, like application, HttpServer, Database Stores.

 All business logic is found in the `services` folder, each business has its corresponding service.